PubInv/PubInv/ideas/Project #2: Lovecraft, The Programming Language.md

 Note that [Arvados](https://arvados.org) has already done this: they are recording everything in Git.
 We can imagine simply making a major improvement to Arvados to lower the cost of using for small computations.

+## Difficulty

+This is a borderline research project, so it has to be classed as fairly difficult.
+However, I believe it will be easy to storify, and to incrementally execute this project.
+Of course, performance is likely to be an issue---but then, isn't it always?